nigelnnk/FairGAD/README.md

 We have included a list of node indexes that correspond to Twitter accounts that have a Botometer "raw_overall" score of greater than 0.9 that may be possible Twitter bot accounts.

 ## Citing FairGAD

+Accepted at CIKM 2024.
+Citation to be updated.

 We would appreciate a citation to the following paper if you have used our work: